Jan 05 2007

 Hit F11 and gedit will switch to full screen mode.
 It’s not quite as specialized as WriteRoom but it gives you the same distraction-free environment to write.

-4 Responses to “WriteRoom for Linux, sort of.”
+4 thoughts on “WriteRoom for Linux, sort of.

 Leave a Reply